data.flight

 --interval=seconds

 Total time to search for in seconds.
-Default is one day.
+Defaults to the interval implied by the start time.

 Example Usage